What is Overdraft?

-Overdraft is a significantly useful service provided by the banks as it offers great aid to businesses in terms of cash flow to meet their working capital expenditure.
+Overdraft is a significantly useful feature provided by the banks, as it offers aid to businesses in terms of cash flow to meet their working capital expenditure.
 Businesses often have to wait for the payments from their clients and this results in delayed payments from their side as well.
 With the support of overdraft in their current accounts, businesses can sign cheques for their clients beyond the available funds in their account.
-This prevents cheque dishonour and maintains the reputations of the business as well.
+This prevents cheque dishonour and maintains the reputations of the business, as well.

-In modern-day banking system, many banks provide overdraft facility in basic savings and salary accounts as well.
-This comes as a huge relief in situations where people might need money for covering necessary expenses.
+In today’s banking system, numerous banks provide overdraft facility in basic savings and salary accounts.
 However, this facility is not offered to everyone.
 Only the customers having a good reputation in terms of repayment habits and good credit score are eligible for this facility.
 Moreover, the overdraft facility requires a certain annual fee and customers have the right to discontinue the service whenever they want.

 Overdraft Account Eligibility